Lea-fish/Leafish/README.md

 Support for older protocols will _not_ be dropped as newer protocols are added.

 ## Getting the game

+### Using the installer

+The easiest way to use Leafish is by using the official cross-platform installer: https://github.com/Lea-fish/Leafish/releases/tag/v0.0.1-alpha
+It works for Windows, Linux and MacOS and can install into Mojang's official launcher and Prism Launcher.

 ### Downloading a pre-built version